 A good strategy is to make spending difficult.
 For example, cut down subscriptions from online stores, cancel credit cards, and follow a schedule for shopping.
-Another best trick is to stay busy in some productive activity like earning more money.
-You can also choose to watch your favorite movies at home or walk with your pet.
+Another best trick is to stay busy with some productive activity like earning more money.
+You can also watch your favorite movies at home or walk with your pet.

 You also love: 33 Tricks on How to Save Money on Groceries